johentsch/ms3_realtime/README.md

 ## Deriving timelines from aligned notes

-This section explains how to generate a `.tilia.csv` file that can be imported into TiLiA, the [Timeline Annotator](https://tilia-app.com/) software.
+This section explains how to generate a `.beatgrid.csv` file that can be imported into TiLiA, the [Timeline Annotator](https://tilia-app.com/) software.

 What you need: